publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIX/m__us_usc_t42_s3056.md

             (A) __Prepared under this chapter__

-                An assessment and service strategy required by paragraph (1)(N) to be prepared for an eligible individual shall satisfy any condition for an assessment and service strategy or individual employment plan for an adult participant under subtitle B of title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2811][/us/usc/t29/s2811] et seq.), in order to determine whether such eligible individual also qualifies for intensive or training services described in section 134(d) of such Act ([29 U.S.C.
-2864(d)][/us/usc/t29/s2864/d]).
+                An assessment and service strategy required by paragraph (1)(N) to be prepared for an eligible individual shall satisfy any condition for an assessment and service strategy or individual employment plan for an adult participant under subtitle B of title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3151][/us/usc/t29/s3151] et seq.\], in order to determine whether such eligible individual also qualifies for career or training services described in section 134(c) of such Act \[[29 U.S.C.
+3174(c)][/us/usc/t29/s3174/c]\].

-            (B) __Prepared under Workforce Investment Act of 1998__
+            (B) __Prepared under Workforce Innovation and Opportunity Act__

-                An assessment and service strategy or individual employment plan prepared under subtitle B of title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2811][/us/usc/t29/s2811] et seq.) for an eligible individual may be used to comply with the requirement specified in subparagraph (A).
+                An assessment and service strategy or individual employment plan prepared under subtitle B of title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3151][/us/usc/t29/s3151] et seq.\] for an eligible individual may be used to comply with the requirement specified in subparagraph (A).

     (c) __Federal share and use of funds__